 Another important point that anyone who is considering a satellite phone should understand is that in order for your phone to have service, you must have an unobstructed view of the sky.
 So, if your activity of choice is spelunking, you shouldn’t expect to have service while in the cave.
 Additionally, tall trees and buildings can obstruct the satellite signal as well.
 It’s essential that before you attempt to make a phone call or send a text that you have a clear view of the sky.

-You Should Aim to Keep a Power Supply With You at All Times
+You Should Keep a Power Supply With You at All Times

 Satellite phones work on batteries, and like all batteries, they will eventually run out of power.
-There are, however, solar satellite phone chargers available that are incredibly convenient and helpful.
-Car chargers, wall chargers, and carrying an extra backup battery are other ways that you can ensure that your satellite phone will always have power when you need it.
+Car chargers, wall chargers, and carrying an extra backup battery are ways that you can ensure that your satellite phone will always have power when you need it.

 Rent or Purchase a Satellite Phone at Outfitter Satellite